-The Valley of Waterbury hosted the One Hundred Forty-Third Session of the Connecticut Council of Deliberation in Waterbury, Connecticut on September 23, 2022.
-Fifty-three members of our Council were present and entitled to vote on matters coming before the Council and on the election of officers for the ensuing year.
-We were pleased to have in attendance many distinguished guests from the appendant and concordant bodies of Masonry in Connecticut, including Most Worshipful Brother Bruce R. Bellmore, 33°, Grand Master of Masons in Connecticut.
+The Valley of Bridgeport hosted the One Hundred Forty-Fourth Session of the Connecticut Council of Deliberation at the Courtyard Marriott in Shelton, Connecticut on September 23, 2023.
+Seventy-five (75) members of our Council were present and entitled to vote on matters coming before the Council and on the election of officers for the ensuing year.
+We were pleased to have in attendance many distinguished guests from the appendant and concordant bodies of Masonry in Connecticut, including Brother Edward C. Page, 32°, Deputy Grand Master of Masons in Connecticut.